quentinsf/weather_cambridge_dcst/README.md

 # Home Assistant Weather from the University of Cambridge

+NOTE: Jan 2024: The weather station is not as actively maintained as it used to be.
+You may well find some components no longer return accurate results.
+I'm not sure how long it will continue to be available.

 There is a weather station on the roof of the Department of Computer Science & Technology (formerly the Computer Lab), in the west part of Cambridge, UK.
 For more information about it, see [the web page](https://www.cl.cam.ac.uk/research/dtg/weather/).

 This is a custom component for [Home Assistant](https://home-assistant.io) that will let you use it as a standard weather source.

 ## Installation - HACS